[updated July 2019]

 This city of nearly 2 million straddles Europe’s mighty Danube River with nine stately bridges connecting the two sides.
 It originally was three separate cities: Obuda, Buda, and Pest.
 Over the years, it has belonged to many—Romans, Turks, Hapsburg-Austrians, Soviets—and it was not until 1991, when the last Soviet troops left the country, that Hungary began to rebuild it’s full market economy and Budapest became the thriving modern city that it is today.

-What to Do in Budapest
+The Best Things to Do in Budapest

 Summer was in full swing here complete with outdoor festivals, live music, and even fireworks rocketing off from several bridges in a wonderful spectacle celebrating their first King during the national holiday of St. Stephen’s Day.